 For information on the use of our website, please refer to our Cookie Notice that you need to read in connection with this Privacy Notice.

 We generally do not share your data with third parties, unless we are legally obliged to do so or if this disclose of data is necessary for fulfilling our obligations.

 Your personal data will be processed also by our service providers (data processors) on our behalf.
 These data processors are, in particular, providers for internet sale (Culturall), marketing tools, software solutions, IT services, postal dispatch and other providers of similar services.
 All of our data processors will process your data only on our behalf and based on our instructions for the above mentioned purposes.
 Furthermore, we conclude contractual obligations to ensure that our processors comply with the provisions of the data protection laws in the same manner as we do.
-The data will be processed exclusively within the European Union and the scope of application of the EU-US Privacy Shield.

 In addition to our compliance with the principles of data protection and to committing our employees to data secrecy, we take adequate technical and organisational measures to permanently ensure the security of data processing, i.e. confidentiality, integrity, availability, resilience and fast recoverability of the systems and services applied.